PhilippEngler/eufy-security-hm/README.md

 I would also like to thank the people who are sponsoring and supporting this project.
 I appreciate that.
 Thank you very much.

-eufy, eufy security, ELV, eq-3, CCU, HomeMatic, homematic ip, RaspberryMatic and debmatic are trademarks of their respective owners.
+eufy, eufy security, ELV, eq-3, CCU, HomeMatic, homematic ip, OpenCCU, RaspberryMatic and debmatic are trademarks of their respective owners.